Papooch/nestjs-cls/docs/docs/06_plugins/01_available-plugins/01-transactional/10-creating-custom-adapter.md

 This object contains two methods:

 -   `wrapWithTransaction` - a function that takes the method decorated with `@Transactional` (or a callback passed to `TransactionHost#withTransaction`) and wraps it with transaction handling logic.
 It should return a promise that resolves to the result of the decorated method.
-    The other parameter is the adapter-specific transaction `options` object and the `setTx` function which should be called with the transaction instance to make it available in the CLS context.
+    The other parameter is the adapter-specific transaction `options` object (which contains the transaction-specific options merged with the default ones) and the `setTx` function which should be called with the transaction instance to make it available in the CLS context.

 -   `getFallbackInstance` - when a transactional context is not available, this method is used to return a "fallback" instance of the transaction object.
 This is needed for cases when the `tx` property on `TransactionHost` is accessed outside of a transactional context.